wbott/rag-movie-rec/README.md

 ---

-## 🎯 Why This Project?

-**Traditional movie search is broken.** You know the feeling:
-- 🤔 *"I want something like Inception but not sci-fi"*
-- 😤 *"Show me action movies but make them smart"*
-- 🎭 *"Find me movies with that actor from that thing"*

 **This system gets it.** Instead of keyword matching, it understands **context**, **meaning**, and **relationships** between movies.
 Ask naturally, get perfect results.